Into Our World of Anxiety and Fear Come the Raindrops of Human Transformation

 However, to briefly recap: Our Right Brain—that artsy-fartsy, huggin’ and feelin’ hemisphere—is content to sit on a comfy couch all day, dreaming about pirates or dragons or what happened that one night at summer camp.
 Our Left Brain—the logical, mathematical, factual part—pays the bills.
 Sets the alarm clock.
 Saves for rainy days.
 Begins to write a novel, word by word, and page by page.
 And guess what, sometimes those diametrically opposed abilities, those two halves of the same damn brain, don’t easily mesh.
 However, when our Right/Left lobes are able to synchronize—that’s how best-sellers are made.

 Two mistakes that novice writers often make are: 1.
-Ignoring the Right Brain part, and sitting down to write a novel without a game-plan.* And, 2.
-Ignoring the Left Brain part and pretty much never getting past the daydream stage, content to play with our private fantasies day after day, year after year and rarely, if ever, getting those words down on paper.
+Ignoring the initial Right Brain part, and sitting down to write a novel without a solid game-plan.* And, 2.
+Ignoring the subsequent Left Brain part and pretty much never getting past the daydream stage, content to play with those private fantasies day after day, year after year and rarely, if ever, getting those words down on paper.

 Part of the issue is basic plotting.
 Why?
 Because plotting involves both Right and Left sides of our brains.
 It’s a very transitional step in writing a novel, very much the Persephone of the literary world.
 You’ve got one foot firmly in Right Brain world, the other firmly in Left Brain world.
 Some writers hover there, unable to fully commit.